Extension, Outreach & Education

 The Center seeks to support and host educational programs that are related to past research topics undertaken at this location as well as research currently in progress.

 School and College Field Trips: Schools and colleges are invited to take a field trip to the Hopland Research and Extension Center.
 Programs are grade specific and focus on seasonal activities such as our "Meet the Birds" program or "Lambing Time".
-Facilities are available for overnight field trips for university visits.
-Download our current field trip flyer here:
+Facilities are available for overnight field trips or university visits.
+Download our current field trip flyer here: Field Trip flyer 2020

-Register your interest in a field trip by visiting: http://ow.ly/XkYxv
+Register your interest in a field trip by clicking here

 Call Hannah Bird to find out more about our current programs or to discuss your field trip: 707 744 1424 ext 105 or e-mail firstname.lastname@example.org

 Events: The Center has hosted workshops, field days, and tours on such topics as rangeland management, native oak restoration and management, grazing strategies, sheep and wool production, winegrape varieties best suited to the North Coast, and living with wildlife.
 Take a look at the calendar on our home page to see a list of upcoming events.